Łódź Fabryczna railway station: History

-The station was extended in 1930.
 In June 2012 the station was demolished to make way for the building of a new station below ground level.

 Rebuilding

 The modernization of the Łódź – Warsaw line includes building a new station below ground level, just north of the site of the former Łódź Fabryczna station.
 A ramp, leading to a new tunnel, begins immediately after Łódź Widzew station, and the tunnel itself starts near the site of Łódź Niciarniana station.
 Initially it was planned to change the name of the station to Łódź-Central or Central, but according to the latest plans, the station name will not change because it is too well associated with the current station.

 The station was originally envisaged to service new high-speed trains that were to run on a new high-speed line, the 'Y' line, intended to link Warsaw via Łódź and Kalisz to Wrocław and Poznań.
 Due to the latest estimated cost of 10 billion Euro, the high-speed line was put on hold by Sławomir Nowak, the Ministry of Transport, Construction and Marine Economy at the time of the decision.

 Moving Łódź Fabryczna below ground releases land for development near the city centre.
 A modern transport interchange is envisaged between PKP trains, MPK Łódź trams, buses and PKS coaches.
 The railway line is to be extended in a new cross-city twin-track tunnel to Łódź Kaliska railway station.

 In November 2010 PKP PLK announced a list of five consortia that had been invited by the railway infrastructure manager to tender to build the underground station.
 Work was to be completed in 2014.

 In 2013 the estimated cost of the project was given as ranging from 1.7 to 1.9 billion PLN and the completion date was unknown.
 Reconstruction works finished in December 2016 and the station has reopened.

 The main architect of the new station and multimodal hub is Ewelina Oskroba, an architect specializing in stations and transportation.
 The new station has been designed to be passenger-friendly, with the possibility to accommodate large numbers of travellers commuting between the train station, bus station, tramways and public parking.
 Although the station is underground, it was designed since the beginning to have plenty of daylight.
 The station allows a fluid connection between the different sides of the city and does not create any barrier.
 One of the initial requests was to allow the construction of eight-storey office buildings over the future station.